Yuan-ManX/audio-development-tools/README.md

 * [ESPnet](https://espnet.github.io/espnet/) - ESPnet is an end-to-end speech processing toolkit, mainly focuses on end-to-end speech recognition and end-to-end text-to-speech.
 ESPnet is an end-to-end speech processing toolkit covering end-to-end speech recognition, text-to-speech, speech translation, speech enhancement, speaker diarization, spoken language understanding, and so on.
 ESPnet uses [pytorch](http://pytorch.org/) as a deep learning engine and also follows [Kaldi](http://kaldi-asr.org/) style data processing, feature extraction/format, and recipes to provide a complete setup for various speech processing experiments.
 * [Leon](https://getleon.ai/) - 🧠 Leon is your open-source personal assistant.
 * [DeepSpeech](https://github.com/mozilla/DeepSpeech) - DeepSpeech is an open source embedded (offline, on-device) speech-to-text engine which can run in real time on devices ranging from a Raspberry Pi 4 to high power GPU servers.
+* [annyang](https://www.talater.com/annyang/) - annyang is a tiny javascript library that lets your visitors control your site with voice commands. annyang supports multiple languages, has no dependencies, weighs just 2kb and is free to use.
+* [PocketSphinx](https://github.com/cmusphinx/pocketsphinx) - This is PocketSphinx, one of Carnegie Mellon University's open source large vocabulary, speaker-independent continuous speech recognition engines.

 ## Speech Synthesis (TTS)